pyblish/pyblish-modo/README.txt

-Maya Pyblish
+Modo Pyblish
 ============

-Autodesk Maya integration of Pyblish
+The Foundry Modo integration of Pyblish